Some Of The Pentagon's Critical Infrastructure Still Runs Windows 95 And 98

 4 to get work done, they could fund open-source efforts. the work would help the military and the country alike.

-probaly makes too much sense. much better to have a closed-source, proprietary system that
+probaly makes too much sense. much better to have a closed-source, proprietary system that can never, ever be secure.

+Everybody has problems with the CAC system.
+It's a POS.
+They really should move on.
+I think it it was made by Wonder systems.
+It it works, it's a wonder.

-Our heating system is run by Win 95 Big deal (Score:4, Interesting)
+Our heating system is run by Win 95 Big deal (Score:5, Interesting)

 Re: (Score:2)